rustequal/pyInspectorTelegramBot/README.md

 /user_add@bot_username
 </pre>

-- For help on all commands, use the command "/help" in a bot chat.
+- For help on all commands, use the command "/help" in the bot's chat.

 ## References